Survey of Western Art History 131

 Note also that you will have 2 and 1/2 hours for the exam and you should be able to use this longer time period to write your essay with care.

 No slides will be shown during the final.
-You may not use any notes in writing up the final in class.
+You may not use any notes in writing up the final.
 Please do not be late.
 If you have to leave the room for any reason during the final you cannot return.

 Do not miss the final.
 Only the most extreme misfortunes--fully documented--will provide an acceptable excuse.